Our Personal History of Using Hand-Held Radios

 3-How handy are your users?

 Like other electronic gadgets, the smaller the device, the more functions each button needs to be able to perform.
-We have found that for “more mature” team members (i.e., anyone not born with a smart phone in their hand), slightly larger radios are a heck of a lot easier to use.
+My grandchildren figured everything out within minutes, but for “more mature” team members, slightly larger radios are a heck of a lot easier to use.
 In particular, we look for an obvious on-off switch, easy-to-adjust volume and channels, an easy-to-open battery compartment, and a sturdy case.

 4-What kinds of batteries do you need?